MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 		mkdir /mnt/mrsimage
 		mount –o loop MRS80TERA.img /mnt/mrsimage

-	If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):

-		tar zxvf MRS80TERA.tar.gz

 5. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*

         microsoft-r-server-mro-8.0.tar.gz